 - Confirm customer identity.
 Use advanced tools, such as 3-D Secure and Address Verification System.
 Enrollment in 3-D Secure prevents your customers from asking for chargebacks.

-Implemented accordingly, these guidelines should help you lower your chargeback rates and improve the overall customer satisfaction level with your products or services.
+Implemented accordingly, these recommendations should help you lower your chargeback rates and improve the overall customer satisfaction with your products or services.